rwardd/rwardd.github.io/index.md

 ---

 ## About Me
-I am a 23 year old software/electronics/computer engineer.
+I am a passionate software/electronics/computer engineer.
 I have a formal education in electrical and computer engineering, however, most of my professional experience has consisted of writing firmware, software and gateware for a variety of applications.
-I am passionate about embedded programming, electronics, and wherever software interacts with hardware.
+I am passionate about distributed systems, embedded programming, electronics, and wherever software interacts with hardware.

 In addition to writing software, I have been involved with a lot of hardware verification and testing, including bringing up new PCBs, porting firmware drivers to new platforms and architectures, and debugging RF circuits.
 I have a strong understanding of embedded programming, integrated circuit operation, high-speed data protocols, radio frequency design & implementation, and design processes for complex projects, both in the software and hardware domain.

 Outside of work hours, I spend my time working on some fun [side projects](#projects), and I will try to start writing about interesting topics in my [blog](blog/blog.html).
 I enjoy working on projects that improve my knowledge and skillset, examples include booting Linux on a softcore RISC-V processor, experimenting around with my HackRF PortaPack, learning Zig, writing a low-level operating system, the list goes on.

 I love computers and their history - humanity's